azf20/game-of-flashblocks/README.md

 Visualising the 10x speed of evolution of flashblocks vs. regular blocks, via Conway's Game Of Life.

-Initiate a transaction to change the colour of the board, and see how it more quickly propagates to the Flashblocks game.
+Initiate a transaction to change the colour of the board, and see how much faster it shows up on the Flashblocks game.

 Built for the [Flashblocks Builder Side Quest](https://docs.base.org/buildathons/2025-02-flash/)